bigspotteddog/landing-page-service/how_to_build_an_ecommerce_website_from_scratch.md

 This project will teach you how to build an ecommerce marketplace website from scratch.
 The website will work similar to Amazon Fresh.

-The features for this ecommerce site are described below and each feature will include the technologies and development knowledge needed to build that feature.
+The features for this ecommerce site are described below.
+The skills needed to complete this project is at the bottom of the document.

 ## Prerequisites